NicoRenaud/qiskit-primitves-control/README.md

 ```
 ## Possible fix

-It seems that the issue is relalted to the controlled circuit as the replacing for example
+It seems that the issue is related to the controlled circuit as the replacing for example

 ```python
 qc.compose(qc1.control(1), [0,1,2], inplace=True)